Category Archives: Bavarian Royals

 Otto had eight siblings:

-His marriage in 1836 to Amalia of Oldenburg at first seemed to calm the waters, as she was initially welcomed by the Greek people.
-However, she quickly became involved in the politics of the Kingdom, and her refusal to give up her Protestant faith and the couple’s lack of an heir led to her becoming greatly disliked by the people.
+The Greek people initially accepted Otto’s 1836 marriage to Amalia of Oldenburg.
+However, she quickly became involved in Greek politics and her refusal to give up her Protestant faith and the couple’s lack of an heir led to her becoming greatly disliked by the people.

 While away from Athens in 1862, a coup led to the formation of a provisional government, and Otto was deposed.
 Under the advice of the Great Powers, Otto accepted the situation, and he again boarded a British warship and returned to Bavaria.
 He would continue to wear his Greek uniforms and secretly gave most of his fortune to support the Greek troops in the Cretan Rebellion of 1866.
 He spent his exile living at the New Palace in Bamberg, Kingdom of Bavaria, now in the German state of Bavaria, where he died on July 26, 1867.
 Otto was buried in the Wittelsbach Royal Crypt at the Theatinerkirche in Munich, Kingdom of Bavaria, now in the German state of Bavaria.
 At his specific request, he was buried in his Greek uniform.